-See video of Carol Cook
+Video of Carol Cook (below)

-This “alien of extraordinary ability” was Carol Cook, the newly appointed principal viola of the Lyric Opera Orchestra.
-Cook, who trained at Juilliard, has played in the Lyric Opera Orchestra for nearly a decade.
-For one year, she took a sabbatical from Lyric to play in the Chicago Symphony Orchestra.
+This “alien of extraordinary ability” was Carol Cook, now principal viola of the Lyric Opera Orchestra.
+Cook, who trained at Juilliard, has played in the Lyric Opera Orchestra for a decade, except for one year when she took a sabbatical to play in the Chicago Symphony Orchestra.

-A happy surprise for the 140 others taking the oath that day, Carol opened the ceremony with a classy performance of the Star Spangled Banner (see video).
+A happy surprise for the 140 others taking the oath that day, Carol opened the ceremony with a classy performance of the Star-Spangled Banner (see video).